 - Bananas: This recipe calls for 1 cup of mashed banana which is about 2 large bananas.
 Remember the more ripe your bananas are the sweeter this oatmeal will be.

 - Maple Syrup: Just a little bit of pure maple syrup really helps to sweeten the oatmeal.
-Feel free to add up to a 1/4 cup more maple syrup if you like really sweet oatmeal.
+If you don't happen to have maple syrup on hand, honey will work as well.

 - Baking Powder: Baking powder is a bit of a surprise in oatmeal, but it helps the oatmeal to rise slightly and form a thick, custard-like consistency.

 - Egg-Free Modification: Simply omit the egg, keeping in mind that the oatmeal won't set up quite as much, but will still be delicious.

 - Dairy-Free Modification: Use your favorite non-dairy milk and vegan butter or coconut oil.